Routes to market part 2: digital methods

 This is the second part of Export Worldwide’s guide on the different routes to market for exporters.
-The first part covers the ‘old school’ routes and Daniel and Mark will now cover digital methods.
+The first part covers the ‘old school’ routes and Daniel and Mark will now cover digital marketing.

 The 21st Century, Digital Age